 Criteria Commentary Indicated Resources have a limited amount of extrapolation, based on geostatistical and geological continuity as observed in the data, and generally have a maximum drill spacing of 100m x 200m.
 The limit of extrapolation of the Inferred classification in the more widely spaced areas of the deposits has been determined after review of continuity in closer spaced drilled areas and areas with deep drilling.
 The Mineral Resource Classification reflects the views of the Competent Person.
 Audits or reviews No independent audits or reviews have been carried out.
+An internal audit of Resources has been carried out by the FMG Resource estimation team and has found the consultant report to be acceptable.
 Discussion of relative accuracy/ confidence Calculated accuracy and confidence in the Mineral Resource Estimate are not explicitly stated.
 However, relative accuracy is reflected in the resource classification, based on relative kriging variance output from the estimation algorithms.
 A subjective qualitative risk analysis assessment has also been carried out, with the overall risk level varying from Low to High according to the resource classification.
 Overall the risk is considered to be Moderate.
 The Measured and Indicated components of the Mineral Resource Estimate are considered to represent a local estimate as there is reasonable confidence in the location of mineralisation and waste domains.
 Inferred components of the Mineral Resource Estimate are considered to be global in that there is less certainty, particularly at depth, of the precise nature and location of the mineralisation.
 No production data is yet available for comparison.

-Competent Person Statement - Resources
+Competent Person's Statement

-The detail in this report that relates to Mineral Resources is based on information compiled by Mr Lynn Widenbar, an independent consultant.
+The detail in this report that relates to Magnetite Mineral Resources is based on information compiled by Mr Lynn Widenbar, an independent consultant for Widenbar and Associates.
+Mr Widenbar has supplied technical input for Magnetite Mineral Resources estimations and compilation of exploration results.

 Mr Widenbar is a Member of the Australasian Institute of Mining and Metallurgy.
-He has sufficient experience relevant to the type of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the JORC Code.
+Mr Widenbar has sufficient experience relevant to the type of mineralisation and type of deposit under consideration to be qualified as a Competent Person as defined in the JORC Code.

-Mr Widenbar has consented to the inclusion in this report of the matters based on this information in the form and context in which it appears.
+Mr Widenbar has consented to the inclusion in this report of the matters based on their information in the form and context in which it appears.

-Iron Bridge Magnetite Ore Reserves Reporting As at June 30th, 2015
+Iron Bridge Magnetite Ore Reserves Reporting as at June 30th, 2016